 Awards are presented during an annual celebration hosted during All-American Weekend.
-Nominations are accepted during the spring of each year.

 Neil Kerwin Alumni Achievement Award

 Renamed in 2016 to commemorate the successes of AU's first alumni president, the Neil Kerwin Alumni Achievement Award recognizes alumni who have distinguished themselves through their professional accomplishments.

 The Alumni Recognition Award recognizes alumni who inspire the world around them through service to the community or a philanthropic mission.